- Administrative Law

 - Empirical Methods for Lawyers

-Professor Spencer was a law clerk at the Lawyers' Committee for Civil Rights in San Francisco and has worked at the U.S. Department of the Interior and the International Finance Corporation of the World Bank Group in Washington, DC.
-In 2005 he was an election monitor during the Thailand national parliamentary election and later worked as a non-resident researcher for the Pew Center on the States' Military and Overseas Voting Reform Project.
+Professor Spencer was a clerk at the Lawyers' Committee for Civil Rights in San Francisco, and worked at the U.S. Department of the Interior and the International Finance Corporation of the World Bank Group in Washington, DC.
+In 2005 he was an election monitor for the Thailand national parliamentary elections and later worked as a non-resident researcher for the Pew Center on the States' Military and Overseas Voting Reform Project.

 Professor Spencer holds a Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley, a J.D. from Berkeley Law, an M.P.P. from UC Berkeley's Goldman School of Public Policy, and a B.A. degree in Philosophy from Columbia University.

 Professor Douglas Spencer presented at Vanderbilt's Legal Perspectives on the 2020 Election event on November 5, 2020.
 The Zoom panel discussed possible election-related litigation and foreign intervention in the presidential election.
 Spencer addressed campaign finance, voting rights, and election administration.

 Professor Douglas Spencer will present on a panel at Yale Law School on November 4, 2020.
 The panel is titled "What Did We Learn?" and is sponsored by the Yale ACS in response to the 2020 election.
 Douglas will be discussing voting rights and litigation.

 Professor Douglas Spencer spoke at the CBA's Constitution Day Celebration on September 29, 2020.
 The virtual program discussed the disputed 2000 presidential election, the United States Supreme Court's resulting decision in Bush v.
 Gore, the roles of the federal and state courts in considering election disputes, and how they are likely to inform court challenges that may arise during the 2020 presidential election.